ftabaro/singularity-coderefinery2020/README.md

 - [Build](#build)
 - [Configure the GitHub integration](#configure-the-github-integration)
 - [References](#references)

-# JupyterLab container for CodeRefinery 2020

-This repository contains the recipe for the container used in CodeRefinery Workshop 2020 by the NykterLab team.

 # What's inside
 - The base container is Jupyter datascience-notebook Docker container.